DevCorvus/relyn-app/README.md

 The end result is a mix of old spaghetti code and new spaghetti code, but overall a bit more presentable.
 Of course there are still a lot of shortcomings and problems but I want to keep relatively intact the essence of a project that I did without much idea, but with which I am quite happy.

-You can check, if you are interested, the About page of the demo I wrote back then, where you will find a lot more details that I should have explained here: https://relyn.herokuapp.com/about
+You can check, if you are interested, the About page of the demo I wrote back then, where you will find a lot more details that I should have explained here.

 Now yes, thanks for reading! ❤️